How to Set Up Your First Fish Tank: A Complete Beginner’s Guide

 - Aquarium Tank: Choose a glass or acrylic tank of a size that suits your space and the needs of the fish/shrimp you are planning to keep.

 - Filter: A good filter is vital for maintaining water quality.
 You’ll need a filter that is appropriately sized for your tank.
-Look for filters labeled for tanks of your tank’s size or larger.
+A reliable beginner filter like this easy-to-maintain model works well for many small to medium community tanks.
+Look for filters labelled for tanks of your tank’s size or larger.

 - Heater (for tropical fish): Most freshwater fish thrive in temperatures between 72°F and 80°F (22°C – 27°C).
-A reliable heater will help you maintain a consistent temperature and keep your fish happy.
+A simple adjustable heater like this beginner-friendly option works well for most tropical freshwater setups and helps keep temperatures stable.

 - Lighting: Proper lighting is crucial for plant growth and to help fish feel comfortable.
-LED lighting is energy-efficient and provides great illumination for aquariums.
+A basic LED aquarium light like this beginner-friendly model provides enough illumination for most low-tech setups.

 - Substrate: The substrate is the material at the bottom of your tank, typically gravel or sand.
-The substrate provides a surface for plants and bacteria to thrive.
+A simple aquarium gravel, like this natural-looking option, is easy to maintain and suitable for most beginner tanks.

 - Water Conditioner: Tap water often contains chlorine and other chemicals harmful to fish.
-Use a water conditioner to neutralize these before adding water to your tank.
+Use a water conditioner to neutralise these before adding water to your tank.

 - Thermometer: To monitor water temperature and ensure it stays within the correct range.